Projects

 A printer that sprays small dots to recreate an image on large walls.

-2024 Mechanical Design · Embedded Systems · Software
+2025–Present Mechanical Design · Embedded Systems · Software

 Systems Integration Motion Control Embedded Systems Python Tooling 3D Design Rapid Prototyping